-- Never leave children in a vehicle with the key in the ignition switch.
+- Never leave children unattended in a vehicle, and do not leave the key in the ignition switch (or leave the ignition of a vehicle equipped with Keyless Enter-N-Go[TM] in the ACC or ON/Run position).
 Occupants, particularly unattended children, can become entrapped by the power sunroof while operating the power sunroof switch.
 Such entrapment may result in serious injury or death. - In a collision, there is a greater risk of being thrown from a vehicle with an open sunroof.
 You could also be seriously injured or killed.
 Always fasten your seat belt properly and make sure all passengers are also properly secured. - Do not allow small children to operate the sunroof.
-Never allow your fingers, other body parts, or any object to project through the sunroof opening.
+Never allow your fingers, other body parts, or any object, to project through the sunroof opening.
 Injury may result.